Raj-dot-GitHub/Data-Science-Machine-Learning-Projects/Spam & Ham detection/README.md

 # **Spam & Ham Detection:-**

-### **In this NLP project, I have worked on the dataset consisting of Spam & Ham message recorded from daily inbox message to automate the process of detecting Spam & Ham messages.**
+### **In this NLP project, I have worked on the dataset consisting of 'Spam' & 'Ham' messages, recorded from daily inbox message, to automate the process of detecting Spam & Ham messages.**